setherickson72/TwoPhotonModeling/README.md

 * ResidualDopplerBroadening: For a given spectral bandwidth FWHM, calculates the effective lineshape accounting for residual doppler broadening.
 Run this simulation several times to find what spectral bandwidths result in minimal residual doppler broadening.

 * TransitTime: A very simple code for calculating the transit time broadening for a given temperature and beam size.
 Technically works for any atom, but the variables are preset for Rb87

+* CombExcitationCalc_ChangingLengthChirp: Similar to CombExcitationCalc_ManyDifferentLengths, but allows for simulation over a range of chirps.